 - whooping cough, which affects the respiratory mucous membrane

 Not all sore throats are viral or bacterial.
-There are several other causes of throat pain:
+Several other things can cause throat pain.

 - If you’re allergic to mold, pet dander, pollen, or other irritants, exposure to these allergens can trigger postnasal drip.
-This is when excess mucus accumulates in the back of your throat.
+Postnasal drip occurs when excess mucus accumulates in the back of your throat.
 This accumulation can irritate your throat and cause pain or inflammation.

-- Dry air can also make your throat feel raw and scratchy.
+- Dry air can make your throat feel raw and scratchy.

-- Smoking cigarettes or exposure to cigarette smoke can trigger persistent sore throats.
+- Smoking cigarettes or breathing in cigarette smoke can trigger persistent sore throats.

 - Yelling or too much talking can trigger throat strain.

 Gastroesophageal reflux disease (GERD) may also cause a sore throat.
 This is a digestive condition that occurs when stomach acid flows back into the esophagus.
-This condition causes an array of symptoms, such as:
+This condition causes an array of symptoms outside of a sore throat, such as:

 In very rare cases, a sore throat may be a sign of HIV or throat cancer.

 Most sore throats don’t require medical attention.
-However, see your doctor if your sore throat lasts for longer than one week and if you experience any of the following:
+However, see your doctor if your sore throat lasts for longer than one week.
+Also see your doctor if you experience any of the following:

 - difficulty breathing